Alan Jones (racing driver): 1975–1977: Hesketh, Hill, Surtees and Shadow

 when Rolf Stommelen's crash caused the death of five spectators.
 After four races in Formula One the team ceased racing after Stiller moved abroad.
 However, Jones was named as a replacement for the injured Stommelen in Graham Hill's team.
 His best finish with Hill, in four races for the team, was fifth at the Nürburgring.

-He earned his first full-time Formula One drive in 1976, in John Surtees' team.
+Jones earned his first full-time Formula One drive in 1976, in John Surtees' team.
 Jones' car was known for its infamous Durex sponsorship which led the BBC refusing to cover Formula One races during the season.
 He managed several good finishes in the TS19, a fourth in Japan in the final race of the season being the best of them.
 Jones refused to drive for Surtees in 1977, preferring to sit out a season than continue with the team.

 Jones was racing in America when he was signed by the Shadow team as a replacement for Tom Pryce, who had been killed in a freak racing accident in South Africa.
 He made the most of the opportunity and won at the Österreichring for his maiden victory, finishing seventh in the championship, with 22 points.